Skip to content

 But here’s the kicker: revitalizing downtown isn’t just about filling empty windows.
 It’s about fixing the social cracks that spill onto those sidewalks.

-Milwaukee figured out something Duluth still tiptoes around: you can’t fix downtown if you ignore mental health.
+Milwaukee figured out something Duluth still tiptoes around: you can’t fix downtown without ignoring mental health.
 In 2022, Milwaukee County overhauled its entire behavioral health system, shifting away from a massive institutional hospital toward decentralized community clinics and a 24/7 crisis response center.

 The result?
 People struggling with addiction or mental illness weren’t being cycled through ERs or dumped onto downtown sidewalks.
-Instead, they had real places to go, real people to meet them, real pathways to stability.
-That shift reduced police call volume downtown and gave businesses and residents confidence to come back.
+Instead, they had real places to go, honest people to meet them, and real pathways to stability.
+That shift reduced police call volume downtown and gave businesses and residents confidence to return.

 Now look at Duluth.
 Every city leader admits — quietly, sometimes in private — that untreated mental health and substance abuse is the single biggest drag on downtown recovery.
 Yet where’s the bold move?
 Where’s the crisis center that diverts people from ERs and jails?
 Where’s the outreach team with authority and resources to intervene?
 Until Duluth builds that infrastructure, Superior Street will keep doubling as a waiting room for a broken system.